mmbliv/game-war/README.md

 # GAME-WAR
 ## About The Game
- The goal is to be the first player to win all 52 cards.
+This is a poker game, and there is no limit for the number of players.
+Who get all the cards will be the winner.
  ### The  Deal
  - The deck is divided evenly, with each player receiving the same amount of cards.
 ### The Play